xw2519/HLP-Project-2022-Team-8/docs/ReadMeCodeAnalysis.md

         let stickynessThreshold : float = 5.0
 ```

-Currently the threshold is set to `5.0`, and it looks like this:
+Currently, the threshold is set to `5.0`, and it looks like this:

 <img src="./img/local_stickiness.gif" alt="Threshold example" width="400"/>